-Lunchtime, Soup and a crying beggar
+Lunchtime, Soup and a Crying Beggar

 Have you ever seen a grown-up man cry?
 I’ve seen myself a few times… But that never invokes the kind of emotion that I experienced today…